yangzhi-psy/gRAICAR/README.md

 Please see [_this tutorial_](tutorial/tutorial.md) for installing gRAICAR, running gRAICAR, and interpreting its outputs.

 ## Demonstration
-An example dataset with 4 subjects is included in this repository, see the directory '_demo_'.
+An example dataset with 4 subjects can be downloaded [here](http://pan.baidu.com/s/1hqgnQYg).
+To extract the zip file, type `tar zxvf demo.tgz`.

 This example shows recommended directory structure for gRAICAR analyses.
 Please refer to [a full directory tree](demo/directoryTree.txt) of the demonstration data.